Thursday, April 30, 2015

 From this simple, self-evident observation, one may now proceed to derive the sequiturs that issue therefrom.

 It helps to note specifically that one is either alive or not alive.
 It is of no import as to the character of one's specific state of being alive at any given moment with respect to the question of whether the person in question is, in fact, alive.
 It is useless to speak of degrees of being alive, though people are in the unfortunate habit of thinking in such terms.
 For example, one might say of a man clinging to life in the wake of a terrible automobile crash that he is "barely alive".
 While emotionally compelling, in point of fact the degree to which the man is alive is not really relevant to the question of whether he is alive.
 He is, and remains so until he dies, regardless of the quality of the life.
 In other words, life is life and all life is equivalent as life.
+There is, therefore, a meta-postulate of sorts, which we shall call the Meta Postulate: "All life, as life, is perfectly equivalent."
+While the Meta Postulate applies to human life, it also applies to the lives of fleas, viruses, gophers, eagles, earthworms, and any other living thing one may care to name.
+So in the context of human relations, there is no specifically differentiating element to be found there that helps us in terms of how humans relate to each other in specific

-To further beat that dead horse, consider that man barely clinging to life in the context of the Law.
+To further beat the dead horse, consider the man barely clinging to life in the context of the human Law.
 Were you to unplug his life-sustaining devices, you would almost certainly be charged with murder.
-A defense of "well, he was only barely alive" as justification for your act would not be likely to sway a jury to acquit you of the charge.
-Even if only tacitly held, the members of that jury nonetheless would likely have a deep and very powerful sense that regardless of the man's condition, and perhaps even because of it, you had no right to unplug him such that he then expired.
-And based on that profoundly felt sense of life, you would be then and thereby convicted.
+A defense of "well, he was only barely alive" as justification for your act would not be likely to sway a jury to acquit you favorably.
+Even if only tacitly held, the members of that jury nonetheless would likely have the deep and very powerful sense that regardless of the man's condition, perhaps even because of it, you had no right to unplug him.
+This becomes certainly so in the absence of his consent, especially where there remained even so much as a thin hope that he might recover.
+You would have taken the entirety of his life, not just some remnant scrap.
+We are alive, or we are not.
+There is nothing in between.

-It is here is that things become interesting.
-The status of being alive is bivalent.
-One is alive, or he is not.
-If one is alive, his status as such is perfectly equal with that of all other men.
-This is what it means to be "equal" in philosophical terms.
-Equality is sameness, and in terms of our each being alive, we humans are precisely the same as every other human.
-From that point on, each individual begins to rapidly depart from his fellows in terms of the specific qualities of his life, which are largely the everyday characteristics of the individual in all of its manifestations.
-It is this distinction between the most fundamental fact of being alive and the superimposed characteristics of that life that must be understood in order to come to clear apprehension of the nature of men and of the proper order of their interrelations.
+From that point on, however, each individual begins to rapidly depart from his fellows in terms of the specific qualities of his life, which are largely the everyday characteristics of the individual in all of its manifold expressions.
+It is this distinction between the most fundamental fact of being alive and the superimposed characteristics of that life that must be understood in order to come to a clear apprehension of the nature of men and of the proper order of their interrelations.

 Let us briefly summarize our findings thus far.